 It is projected that medical wearable devices will reach $12.1 billion globally this year.
 That is a significant avenue for growth.
-Sleek wearable and smart sensors will likely disrupt hospital preventative care procedures.
+Sleek wearable and intelligent sensors will likely disrupt hospital preventative care procedures.

 Blockchain is more than a cryptocurrency buzzword.
 It revolutionizes healthcare by permitting critical patient data to be shared and analyzed in real-time to improve transparency and quality of care.

-The technology is most widely known as a cryptocurrency exchange mechanism, but it has the potential to drive digital healthcare transformation.
+The technology is widely known as a cryptocurrency exchange mechanism, but it can potentially drive digital healthcare transformation.
 Blockchain is a permanent digital record in an open immutable ledger.

-There has been some type of digital ledger since the 1950s.
-They were called databases that were reference ledgers that people and companies kept for themselves to track transactions.
+There has been some digital ledger since the 1950s.
+They were called databases, reference ledgers that people and companies kept for themselves to track transactions.
 There are two innate differences between blockchain technology and traditional digital ledgers.

 Why does blockchain matter for healthcare organizations?

 There are many types of healthcare transactions.
 Some are money transactions, such as money exchanges between payers and providers.
-Others are immaterial, such as the sale of patient data on the open market, sharing electronic medical records, or executing contracts.
+Others are immaterial, such as selling patient data on the open market, sharing electronic medical records, or executing contracts.